-At December 31, 2022, the Bank had not made any significant changes to its accounting policies.
+On December 31, 2024, the Bank did not make any significant changes to its accounting policies.

 NOTE 4. - JUDGMENTS AND ESTIMATES IN THE APPLICATION OF ACCOUNTING POLICIES.

 Management of the Bank and its Subsidiaries makes estimates and assumptions that affect the amounts recognized in the Consolidated Financial Statements and the carrying values of assets and liabilities during the year.
 Judgments and estimates are continually evaluated and are based on Management's experience and other factors, including the occurrence of future events that are believed to be reasonable under current circumstances.
 Management also makes certain judgments in addition to those involving the estimates adopted in the process of applying the accounting policies.
 Judgments that have the most significant effect on the amounts recognized in the Consolidated Financial Statements and estimates that could cause material adjustments to the carrying value of assets and liabilities in the following year include the following: